 What will I study?

-The master’s program in Language & Literacy will prepare you to become a specialized literacy professional.
+This 100% online master’s program in Language & Literacy will prepare you to become a specialized literacy professional.
 As a student in the program, you will learn the theories and methods for teaching literacy.
 You will learn how to assess individual readers and writers and develop curriculum to meet student needs by working with learners and other educators.
 Through this program, students will engage in a blend of theoretical, field-based, and research-based experiences with a focus on diverse learners and evolving conceptions of literacy in 21st century schools.